Ravi279/users-api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* Follow the below setup instructions to successfully run the application.

 * Ruby version
 	* The application is developed using Ruby 2.4 and Rails 5.1

-* Follow the below setup instructions to successfully run the application.

 * Application Gem Setup
 	* Run below command to install all the gems